 Put Cost Savings Towards Employee Benefits

 If adopting new technology results in significant cost savings for your business, consider putting some of your additional profits towards employee benefits.
 This will show your employees that your tech upgrades offer advantages for everyone rather than simply putting more money in your pocket.
 Plus, focusing on employee benefits lets employees know that you care about their wellbeing.
-Beyond benefits you’re required to provide to your employees, you may want to offer health insurance, paid leave, paid holidays, paid personal days, retirement plans, and mental health services.
+Beyond benefits you’re required to provide to your employees, you may want to offer health insurance, paid leave, paid holidays with a team travel, paid personal days, retirement plans, and mental health services.

 Use Tech and Process Mining to Reduce Workloads